 Positive fresh air flow will be practiced with the use of windows and powered ventilation.

 Thank you for your prayers and patience as we work through this process together.
-This is our plan based on current understanding and will remain contingent upon state and federal best practices and infection rates as we near May 16th.
+This is our plan based on current understanding and will remain contingent upon best practices and infection rates.
 Also, please know that we will keep the plan flexible and make improvements as we go through the months ahead with the goal of normalizing worship in our sanctuary as soon as is practical and safe.
 If you have any questions, please don’t hesitate to ask.
 Peace, The Session Laura Jamison, Clerk Paul Sink, Pastor